fengalin/media-toc/README.md

 ## Toolchain
-You can install Rust via your package manager or using Rustup which allows installing the compiler for your user only and which will fetch the latest versions (stable or nightly, depending on your preferences).
+You can install Rust via your package manager or using Rustup which allows installing the compiler for your user only and which will fetch the latest versions (stable or nightly, depending on your preference).

 ### Using the distribution's package manager
 Example on Fedora: